 A community-tuned, fully merged BF16 supervised fine-tune of the Qwen3.6-27B base model.
 Optimized specifically for Hermes-style agent traces and tool-oriented workflows.

-A workable 27B-parameter dense language model from kai-os.
+A solid 27B-parameter dense language model from kai-os.
 A pragmatic middle-ground choice when you need open weights without a flagship-sized footprint.

 Generated from this model’s benchmarks and ranking signals.
 Editor reviews refine it over time.